 I assumed that I would just have to live without homemade tortillas forever, since it didn't seem to work out with this specialty ancient grain.

 However, recently I worked up the nerve to try my hand at homemade tortillas just one more time.
 SCORE!

-This einkorn tortilla recipe can be made with any type of liquid oil you’d like (not coconut oil or butter), and has the rich nutty flavor characteristic to einkorn products.
+This einkorn tortilla recipe can be made with any type of animal fat you'd like (not coconut oil or butter), and has the rich nutty flavor characteristic to einkorn products.

 How to Freeze Homemade Tortillas

-If you decide that you want to make a whole bunch of these homemade einkorn flour tortillas, just stack them in piles of 6-12, wrap them in plastic wrap, then in foil.
+If you decide that you want to make a whole bunch of these homemade einkorn flour tortillas, just stack them in piles of 6-12 (with parchment paper between), wrap them in plastic wrap, then in foil.

 This process is much like the directions for freezing a homemade pizza.

 Then when you are ready to eat your gorgeous homemade tortillas, take them straight out of the freezer, unwrap to remove plastic wrap, rewrap in the foil and place in a cold oven.

 Set the oven to 200° and eat for about 20-30 minutes, depending on how many are in your stacks.
 Then enjoy!

 NOTE: Make sure that your water is HOT and your tallow is room temperature!
 This makes all the difference!